-Checking this box overrides the default door flow rate setting in the Simulation Parameters Dialog (see Section 11.1).
+Checking this box overrides the default door flow rate setting in the Simulation Parameters Dialog (see Section 13.1).
 Setting this value controls the maximum occupant flow rate for the door in units of pers/s.
-This could be used, for instance, to specify a gated mechanism, such as a turnstyle.
+This can be used, for instance, when a particular door has been measured to flow at a specific rate and that rate must be reproduced.
 A value of 0.9 pers/s, for instance, would mean that one occupant can go through the door every 1.1 seconds (1/0.9).